sshiyy/MAD24_P01_Team4/README.md

 ```
 4. Navigation Bar - Raeann

-a hamburger menu and a bottom button popup for the navigation using fragments to
+a hamburger menu  for the navigation using fragments to
 organize the app sections efficiently. using FRAGMENT ..

 1. Augmented Reality (AR) Menu
 Concepts: Augmented Reality, 3D Modeling, ARCore.
 Implementation: Use ARCore to integrate AR features, load 3D models, and render them in the user's environment.
+like camera -- thn it will show the 3d model for the food ??

 2. Voice Commands and Assistant Integration
 Concepts: Speech Recognition, Voice Assistant Integration.
 Implementation: Use SpeechRecognizer for capturing voice input, and integrate with Google Assistant for handling voice commands.

 3. Machine Learning for Recommendations
 Concepts: Machine Learning, TensorFlow Lite, Data Analysis.
 Implementation: Train a machine learning model to predict user preferences, and use TensorFlow Lite to run the model on the device for personalized recommendations.

 4. Chatbot for Customer Support
-Concepts: Conversational AI(maybe), Natural Language Processing (NLP)
+Concepts: Natural Language Processing (NLP)
-Implementation: Create a chatbot using Dialogflow or a similar platform to handle user queries and provide automated responses.
+Implementation: Create a chatbot using firstore and provide automated responses.

-5. Blockchain for Food Traceability
-Concepts: Blockchain Technology, QR Code Scanning.
-Implementation: Use a blockchain platform like Ethereum to record and verify the food supply chain, and implement QR code scanning to provide traceability information.

 ```